 Hey, I’m Farah, a 40-something-year-old living in Florida who loves futzing around in the kitchen.
 I’m also a gamer, bookworm, indoor plant enthusiast, amateur piano player, obscure music lover, pint-sized and extremely forgetful Jill-of-many-trades-master-of-none.
 Let me stress on the being forgetful part.
-This is me.
+This pretty much sums me up.

 I’m the kind of person who will simmer with excitement over something I picked from an online menu before actually eating it at the restaurant.
 I’ll taste it in my head, drool alone while doing some imaginary tasting and then unleash my inner ravenous monster when I actually get there.
 It’s fun and that’s how much I love food.

 I’m also a huge fan of music.
 I practically have a playlist for every aspect of my life.
 Here are a few if you feel like listening in:

 ABOUT THE COOKING JAR

 What started off as a way to easily show what I cooked for dinner every day back in 2013, eventually and through a series of many happy accidents turned into what is now The Cooking Jar.
 It got its name because I’m not that great at baking.
 I remember the first time I tried baking my first ever batch of cookies from a box where all you had to do was add in eggs and water.
 No one ever told me it would only harden once you take it out of the oven, so I ignored the instructions and just kept on baking them and waiting for them to harden.
 Well, that dinner party ended up with me unhappily serving some chocolate-flavored hockey pucks, so that was the end of my baking adventures.